alexgornovoi/rule-pack/docs/rulepack-spec.md

 A module is selected when:

-1. Its `id` matches any include pattern.
+1. Its `id` matches any include pattern, or its `path` matches any folder selector.
 2. Applies-to filtering passes.

 Include matching supports: